-SPECIAL OPERATIONS CAPABILITIES AND COMBAT SERVICES SPECIALISTS
+SPECIAL OPERATIONS CAPABILITIES SPECIALISTS

-Special Operations Capabilities Specialists include Joint Terminal Attack Controllers who call in close air support aircraft and indirect fires for Marine special operations teams; communicators, who plan, install, operate, maintain and protect organic narrowband, voice, video and data radios, terminals and services in support of assigned missions; intelligence enablers who provide geospatial, human and signals intelligence; and Explosive Ordnance Disposal Technicians.
-Special Operations Combat Service Support Specialists provide intrinsic combat service support and logistics capabilities including administrative, fiscal, medical, engineer, ammunition and supply.
+Special Operations Capabilities Specialists include: Joint Terminal Attack Controllers who call in close air support aircraft and indirect fires for Marine special operations teams; communicators, who plan, install, operate, maintain and protect organic narrowband, voice, video and data radios, terminals and services in support of assigned missions; intelligence enablers who provide geospatial, human and signals intelligence; Explosive Ordnance Disposal Technicians, and multipurpose canine handlers who employ canines in support of special operations.
+SOCS are assigned to billets at the team, company, and battalion levels.
+Upon assignment to MARSOC, Marines attend the SOF Training Course, Survival, Evasion, Resistance, and Escape, and advanced SOF-specific MOS training.
+Upon completion of this training, enlisted Marines are designated SOCS and awarded the 8071 MOS.
+This program is designed to equip high performing Marines with additional skills and concepts required to be effective in additional career-enhancing opportunities within the special operations community.